The microstructure and Ruppeiner geometry of charged anti-de Sitter black holes in Gauss-Bonnet gravity: from the critical point to the triple point: Conclusions and discussions

 To summarize, we studied the thermodynamics and Ruppeiner geometry for the charged GB-AdS black hole near the triple point.
-Via the normalized curvature scalar, it suggests that the black hole behaves more like argon or methane.
+On one hand, we disclosed the general feature of the thermodynamics near the triple point including the multi-equal area law, the swallow tail behaviors and the phase structure.
+On the other hand, via the normalized curvature scalar, it suggests that the black hole behaves more like argon or methane.
 These uncover the particular novel microscopic properties for the charged AdS black holes near the triple point in six-dimensional GB gravity.
+The results are also worth to extend to other black hole system with more richer phase structure including the superfluid phase and isolated critical point.